 Glossopharyngeal neuralgia (throat pain)

-Glossopharyngeal neuralgia is an irritation of the ninth cranial nerve causing extreme pain in the back of the throat, tongue and ear.
+Glossopharyngeal neuralgia is extreme pain in the back of the throat, tongue or ear.
 Attacks of intense, electric shock-like pain can occur without warning or can be triggered by swallowing.
-Although the exact cause is not known, a blood vessel is often found compressing the nerve.
+Although the exact cause is not known, a blood vessel is often found compressing the nerve inside the skull.
 It can also occur in people with throat or neck cancer.
 Medications may initially relieve the pain, but surgery is often needed for long-term relief.

 What is glossopharyngeal neuralgia?